The friendly Hotel West in Patreksfjörður Village in the Westfjords of Iceland

 Hotel West in Patreksfjörður

-I looked for the information centre in Patreksfjörður and saw an information sign on Hotel West and walked in to get some information on what to see and do around here.
+I looked for the information centre in Patreksfjörður, saw an information sign at Hotel West, and walked in to get information on what to see and do around here.

-In the reception of the hotel, I got to know the late Jóhann Svavarsson, the owner of the new hotel in Patreksfjörður – Hotel West.
-We chatted for a while, and I found the conversation to be so interesting that I decided on staying for the night at the hotel and check out the surroundings - and maybe take an interview with Jóhann for my travel-blog as I saw that he was very knowledgeable about the Westfjords.
+We chatted for a while, and I found the conversation to be so interesting that I decided to stay for the night at the hotel and check out the surroundings - and maybe take an interview with Jóhann for my travel blog, as I saw that he was very knowledgeable about the Westfjords.

 Jóhann, the late owner of Hotel West

-As I wanted to hear Jóhann‘s story and get to know a local in Patreksfjörður, I drove all the way back to Patreksfjörður 3 days later after having stayed with relatives in Bolungarvík way up north by Ísafjörður town, the capital of the Westfjords.
+I wanted to hear Jóhann's story and get to know a local in Patreksfjörður, so I drove all the way back 3 days later, after staying with relatives in Bolungarvík, way up north by Ísafjörður, the capital of the Westfjords.

-I had planned on driving back in Djúpið, the north part of the Westfjords and explore that area better, but I drove back the same way that I had come.
+I had planned to drive back through Djúpið, the northern part of the Westfjords, and explore that area better, but I drove back the same way I had come.
 I know I am a bit crazy, but I go out of my way for more knowledge about my country ;)

 Patreksfjörður